 National Pain Week Special Hopkins Hour: Making our best guess of the world – how personal narratives help and hinder the chronic pain experience

-This National Pain Week, The Hopkins Centre and Griffith Inclusive Futures: Reimagining Disability are inviting "painchangers', clinicians and pain researchers Nicholas Aitcheson and Kim Talaber to host this Hopkins Hour, where they will share the latest research into the chronic pain experience, including strategies for management and the latest therapeutic models.
+This National Pain Week, The Hopkins Centre and Griffith Inclusive Futures: Reimagining Disability invited "painchangers' and clinician-researchers Dr. Nicholas Aitcheson and PhD Candidate Kim Talaber to host this Hopkins Hour and share the latest research into the chronic pain experience, including strategies for management and the latest therapeutic models.

 Dr Nick Aitcheson is a rehabilitation and pain medicine specialist at Metro South Health Pain Rehabilitation Service.
 He has a particular interest in spinal injury rehabilitation, social prescribing, and the management of polypharmacy.
 Nick's current areas of research are pressure injuries in spinal cord injury, chronic chest pain, social education groups for social integration, and low dose naltrexone in the treatment of chronic pain.